helenascode/cse15l-lab-reports/LabReport1.md

 > This command...

-> Working directory:
+> Working directory: Home

-> The output is..
+> The output is an error message, stating